tgcsaba/GPSig/README.md

 ***

 ## Download datasets
 The benchmarks directory contains the appropriate scripts used to run the benchmarking experiments in the paper.
-The datasets can be downloaded from our dropbox folder using the 'download_data.sh' script in the './benchmarks/datasets' folder by running
+The datasets can be downloaded from our dropbox folder using the `download_data.sh` script in the `./benchmarks/datasets` folder by running
 ```
 cd benchmarks
 bash ./datasets/download_data.sh